affiliate disclosure

 Migration was handled entirely by Verpex’s team.
 No forms to fill out.
 I opened a support ticket, submitted my WP Admin credentials, and they took care of everything, completing the migration within an hour.

-Next, they gave me a preview link to browse through the site and ensure everything works as expected before changing the DNS to the Verpex server IP.
+Next, they gave me a preview link to browse the site and ensure everything works as expected before changing the DNS to the Verpex server’s IP address.

 That’s about as frictionless as it gets.